 At the heart of these developments are a number of basic data science and machine learning modelling ‘techniques and tools’ that actuaries need to understand in order to keep up to date.
 Big data, predictive models and automated decision making have disrupted the insurance new business, underwriting and risk management processes over the past few years.
 How did we get here?
 What does the future hold?

-This year’s International Summer School of the Swiss Association of Actuaries (ISS2020) will review the lessons learned from the evolutionary process and discuss what the potential next steps are in this journey.
-We will address for instance the following questions: “Are real-time fully underwritten decisions an achievable goal?” and “How can risk management decisions be learned automatically through machine learning?”
+This year’s International Summer School of the Swiss Association of Actuaries (ISS2022) will review the lessons learned from the evolutionary process and discuss what the potential next steps are in this journey.
+We will address for instance the following questions: “Are real-time fully underwritten decisions an achievable goal?” and “How can pricing and risk management decisions be learned automatically through machine learning?”

 We will start from ground zero, reviewing basic techniques already included in classical data science textbooks such as “An Introduction to Statistical Learning; with Applications in R”, by G. James, D. Witten, T. Hastie and R. Tibshirani, published by Springer in 2013.
 As no single textbook addresses fully the insurance applications of these techniques, over the course of a week we will cover a selection of the most important machine learning methods for actuaries.
-The second portion of the course will be dedicated to life insurance risk models and their inclusion in hedging procedures for life insurance products tied to investment returns.
-Traditional hedging procedures shall be reviewed, followed by an introduction to reinforcement learning which allows learning optimal hedging policies from experience.
+We will illustrate the different methods by examples and case studies from Life- and Non-Life Insurance.
+Participants actively participate in R-training sessions and a pricing challenge handed out at the beginning of the week.
 No prerequisites are required other than an intermediate level knowledge of Statistics and the use of databases as well as statistical software.

 The emphasis will be on insurance applications, both in life and non-life, and learning through examples.
-The teachers will be joined by Alexandre Carbonneau who will help with the insurance illustrations, exercises and illustrative scripts in the open-source R language.
+The teachers will be joined by Sascha Günter who will help with the insurance illustrations, exercises and illustrative scripts in the open-source R language.